 1. Volunteer virtually.

-Despite the uncertainty we are experiencing, the benefits of volunteering are still the same in the COVID-19 era.
+Despite the distance and uncertainty of the COVID-19 era, the benefits of volunteering are still the same.
 From Amnesty International’s network of digital volunteers that help research human rights violations to Crisis Text Line’s 24/7 support system, there are countless ways to give your time to a meaningful cause (from your couch).
 DoSomething.org connects virtual volunteers to campaigns that tackle real-world challenges.
 The movement’s victories include urging Apple to diversify its emojis and creating the largest crowdsourced anti-bullying guide.

 4. Support a social media campaign.

-The power of social media is undeniable, so consider sharing more than selfies or cat videos.
+The power and influence of social media is undeniable, so consider sharing more than selfies or cat videos.
 Think about what you want to say and the best way to say it.
-Hashtags like #BlackLivesMatter and #SayHerName have driven the conversation around the racial justice movement, but they are far from the only ones you can follow and promote.
-Social media campaigns can mobilize people and prompt action for any cause.
+Conversations and action are driven by hashtags like #GenerationEquality, #MentalHealthAwarenessMonth, #EndGunViolenceTogether, and so many others focused on important causes.

 Boost the power of the crowd by signing a petition through MoveOn.org.
-The platform’s petitions are fueled by everyday people and aimed at solving systemic issues through new policies, checks on corporate power, and accountability from elected officials.
-Recent petitions include a call to extend the $600 weekly COVID-19 emergency unemployment benefit and a demand for action against the police officers involved in Breonna Taylor’s death.
+The platform’s petitions are created by everyday people and aimed at solving systemic issues and fueling grassroots campaigns.
+Recent petitions include a call to celebrate Harriet Tubman with an honorary day in Orlando, Fla. and a request to protect wildlife from light pollution near the Hollywood sign in Los Angeles.

 If less social interaction has left you with more time on your hands, use it to learn about societal challenges, solutions, and how you can make a positive impact on them.
 There are loads of webinars, conferences, and training opportunities available online.
-You can also share your knowledge as a social activist by contributing to crowdsourced resources.
+You can also share your knowledge on social impact by contributing to crowdsourced resources.

 10. Join a digital rally.

 Find out what your favorite cause or campaign is doing amid COVID-19 restrictions and connect online.
-Events like the FridaysForFuture marches are still taking place—weekly and digitally to allow more people to participate.
-Like their global day of climate action on Sept.
-25, many organizations are offering online options to gather and take action—because no amount of social distancing can stop the movements.
+FridaysForFuture, for example, is forging on with digital options to allow people to participate in events like their global day of climate action on March 19.
+Other organizations are also offering ways to take action online—because no amount of social distancing can stop the movements.

-Ready for some socially distanced social activism?
+Ready to make a (socially distant) social impact?
 So are we!
-We’re matching all donations up to $50 by 50% as part of our Little by Little campaign September 14-18.
+We’re matching all donations up to $50 by 50% as part of our Little by Little campaign March 8-12.

 Featured Photo: Empower 20 African Girls and Women as Leaders by Afrika Matters Initiative